Harrow the Ninth: Plot

 In the present day, narrated in second-person, Harrowhark Nonagesimus discovers that her ascension to Lyctorhood (Note: As portrayed in – and requiring the death of – Gideon the Ninth) was imperfect.
 John, Emperor of the Nine Houses, nevertheless fulfils his promise to renew her House, waking several hundred new citizens from cryogenic sleep.
 He explains the nature of Lyctorhood, which he has obscured from the Houses.
 John resurrected humanity from cataclysm by impossibly powerful necromancy, inadvertently spawning Resurrection Beasts, the ghosts of the dead planets, that hunt Lyctors.
 Fellow Lyctor Ianthe Tridentarius gives Harrow a series of instructive sealed letters seemingly penned by Harrow herself, but does not explain why.

 In alternating chapters, portrayed in third-person, Harrow recounts events that directly contradict those of Gideon the Ninth.
 Instead of Gideon, her cavalier is Ortus Nigenad, who is occupied with the epic poem The Noniad.
 She reveals to him that she is insane: in both past and present, she is missing large portions of her memory, and she hallucinates "the Body", the beautiful woman she saw in the Locked Tomb as a child.

 In the past, arriving at Canaan House, Teacher informs the heirs and cavaliers that there is a beast lying in the heart of the facility called “the Sleeper.”
 Except for Harrow and Ianthe, every character who died in the events of Gideon the Ninth survives in this account and vice versa.

 In the present day, Harrow is taken to the Emperor's space station, the Mithraeum.
 John reveals he and his Lyctors have been fighting Resurrection Beasts for millennia; most have been lost to madness or battle.
 The survivors are a vicious and embittered Mercymorn, a flippant Augustine and a stoic, relentless Ortus, who attempts to kill Harrow multiple times, deeming her a threat.

 Harrow and Ianthe are taught how to travel to the River, an otherworldly afterlife, which in addition to providing faster-than-light travel allows them to defeat the Resurrection Beasts by destroying their astral bodies.
-The Lyctoral process is fundamental to this: the echo of the consumed cavalier's soul controls the physical body to ensure its survival.
+The Lyctoral process is fundamental to this: while the Lyctor travels the astral River, the echo of the consumed cavalier's soul controls the physical body to ensure its survival.
 Both Harrow and Ianthe struggle with this.
 Harrow uses her necromantic skill of manipulating bone to replace Ianthe's once-severed sword arm with a functioning skeleton arm.